tact-lang/pitaya/docs/SPECIFICATION.md

 - Orchestration writes strategy-level events (strategy.started, strategy.completed) and maps runner events to the public task lifecycle.
 - TUI consumes events to update displays

 Note: Orchestration may ingest runner events for live state and diagnostics, but ONLY canonical `task.*` and `strategy.*` events are written to `events.jsonl`.
-Runner events are routed to `runner.jsonl` and are not part of the public file contract.
+Runner events are routed to `runner.jsonl` (one line per `instance.*` event) and are not part of the public file contract.
+A single writer per run writes both files under `logs/<run_id>/`.

 The event system uses append-only file storage (`events.jsonl`) with monotonic byte offsets for position tracking.
 A single writer task computes the `start_offset` (byte position before writing the line), appends the JSON line, and flushes according to the configured flush policy (interval-based batching by default, or per-event with `--safe-fsync=per_event`).
 The event records this `start_offset`.
 Components can request events from a specific `start_offset` for recovery after disconnection.